athexweb3/react-native-libprisma/react-native-libprisma/example/README.md

 ## Step 1: Start Metro

-First, you will need to run **Metro**, the JavaScript build tool for React Native.
+First, you will need to run Metro, the JavaScript build tool for React Native.

 To start the Metro dev server, run the following command from the root of your React Native project: